 If the stain is small and you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Chicken or Poultry Stains From Carpet

 If raw or cooked poultry hits the carpet, remove any solids as quickly as possible.
 Immediately blot the stain with a plain white cloth or paper towel to absorb either the oil or blood.

 Mix a solution of one teaspoon hand dishwashing liquid in two cups of lukewarm water.
 Use a sponge or soft-bristled brush to work the solution into the stain.
 Use a white cloth to blot away the stain as it is lifted from the fibers.

 Next, use a sponge to "rinse" the stained area with plain water.
 If you leave any soapy residue in the carpet fibers it will actually attract soil.
 Keep blotting with a clean white cloth until no more soap remains.
 Allow the area to air dry away from direct heat or sunlight.
 Vacuum to lift carpet fibers.

 For poultry coated in sauces, you may need to take extra steps to remove the stains.

 How to Remove Chicken or Poultry Stains From Upholstery

 The same cleaning tips recommended for carpet can be used to remove meat stains from upholstery.
 Take extra care when cleaning to not overwet the fabric.
 Excessive moisture in the cushions can cause problems like mildew.

-If the upholstery is silk or vintage, contact a professional upholstery cleaner to prevent spotting.
+If the upholstery is silk or vintage or if you need more stain removal tips, contact a professional upholstery cleaner to prevent spotting.